 Global grants support large, multi-year international activities with sustainable, measurable outcomes in one or more of the six Areas of Focus.
 They can fund projects, vocational training teams or post graduate studies – or a combination thereof – but must have minimum budget of $30,000.

-Global Grant Vocational Training Teams are groups of professionals traveling abroad either to learn more about their profession or teach local professionals about a particular field within the six areas of focus.
+Are groups of professionals traveling abroad either to learn more about their profession or teach local professionals about a particular field within the six areas of focus.
 There is no age requirement, but at least three members must be non-Rotarians.

 Every year Rotary awards up to 100 full scholarships for master’s-level degrees or a professional certificate in peace and conflict studies at six Rotary Peace Centers around the world.
 Rotary World Peace Fellows participate in The Rotary Foundation’s mission of improving health, supporting education, and alleviating poverty.